England Under-20s; Charlton Under-23s

 James Beattie, Nicky Butt and David James – good players, and coaches and managers in different areas – were all there at the same time as me, together with heads of recruitment or sporting directors.

 Being there is actually what led to me getting involved in the England set-up.
-I’d had a conversation with Matt Crocker, the FA head of development coaching, who I’d been with when I was playing at Southampton.
-Later I was encouraged to apply for a role, which led to me working as the Under-18 out-of-possession coach.
+I’d had a conversation with Matt Crocker, the FA's head of development coaching, who I’d been with when I was playing at Southampton.
+Later I was encouraged to apply for a role, which led to me working as the under-18 out-of-possession coach.

-"Charlton Athletic will always play a massive part in my life, so to be back and playing a part in their promotion was great"
+"Charlton Athletic will always play a massive part in my life"

 That role has also meant me working again with Chris Powell, a former teammate and later my manager at Charlton.
 You can see why it works with him there – Gareth’s got an old teammate and someone he’s known for a long time, and who can talk to the players how he talks to them.
 Neither Chris nor Gareth (both above) are brash people.